saimani1232/alexa-wokwi-bridge/README.md

-# Alexa Virtual Device Bridge
+# VoiceBridge -Alexa-Controlled Virtual IoT Devices

 A voice-controlled interface for virtual devices using Amazon Alexa.
 This project allows a physical Alexa device to control simulated components like LEDs and LCD displays through a custom Alexa skill, an AWS Lambda function, and a hosted REST API.